AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-28-least-squares-fitting.md

 That gives us precisely the function we wanted.

+{% aside %}
-> **Note**: You don't have to be this explicit about how you select your basis functions.
+  **Note**: You don't have to be this explicit about how you select your basis functions.
 However, I recommend doing so because it allows you to verify that your reasoning is sound.
+{% endaside %}

 ### Step 3: Identify the Equations Involved